 Skip to Content

 We’ve posted on the battery disconnect switch before.
 We’ve even addressed the question “Should I disconnect my RV battery when plugged in?” (meaning plugged into shore power).
-But we’ve never discussed whether or not to keep the RV battery disconnect switch on or off while the rig is in storage.
+But we’ve never discussed whether or not to keep the RV battery disconnect switch on or off while the rig is in storage… until now.
+So, should you keep your RV battery disconnect switch on or off when your rig is stored?
+Let’s find out.

 What Is a Battery Disconnect Switch?

 A battery disconnect switch is generally placed between the negative battery terminal and the negative cabling.
-When an RV battery is disconnected using the switch, it stops the flow of power from reaching anything else in the rig, which keeps the battery from draining.
+When an RV battery is disconnected using the switch, it stops the flow of power from reaching any other components in the rig, which prevents the battery from draining.
 It also protects you and your RV’s equipment from shock or damage while working on the electrical system.

 You can install an RV battery disconnect switch in your battery compartment if you don’t already have one.
-A battery disconnect switch installation can be done as a DIY project as long as you’re able to safely, confidently, and competently work with electrical components.
+A battery disconnect switch installation can be done as a DIY project, provided you’re able to safely, confidently, and competently work with electrical components.
+There are several types of battery disconnect switches.
+You can read more about the options in our complete post on RV battery disconnect switches, but here are some examples:

 Sale